 Programs Available.
-All degree programs can be completed through classes hosted by or offered at Fuller's main campus in Pasadena, California.
-Coursework for select master's-level programs is also offered at our regional campuses in Arizona and Texas, including some complete degrees.
+All degree programs offered by Fuller Seminary (with exception of the Master of Arts in Chaplaincy) can be completed through classes hosted by or offered at Fuller's main campus in Pasadena, California.
+Coursework for select programs is also offered at our regional campuses in Arizona and Texas, including some complete degrees.
 Specific residency requirements (if any) and available delivery modalities are detailed in the program listings later in this catalog.

-All requirements for the Master of Divinity, Master of Arts in Theology, Master of Arts in Theology and Ministry, and the Certificate of Christian Studies may be completed in Houston.
+The following degrees and certificates can be pursued on the Houston Campus by taking a combination of online and in-person classes: Master of Divinity, Master of Arts in Theological Studies, Master of Arts in Theology and Ministry, Master of Arts in Chaplaincy, and the Certificate of Christian Studies.
 All requirements for the Master of Science in Marriage and Family Therapy may be completed at the Phoenix campus.